tphummel/data.tomhummel.com/content/recipe/ios-location.md

 ### nightly marker

 Every night at 11:45PM, write a marker row to your spreadsheet.
-This allows for clean divisions of days when summing.
+This allows for a clean division between days when summing.

 **If This**: every day at 11:45PM Pacific